chetan100o/ETH-AVAX-PROOF-m1/README.md

 # ETH-AVAX-PROOF-m1
 # Error Handling In Solidity (Module-1):
-The contract includes a function called "castVote" that allows users to cast their votes.
+The contract includes a function called "mark attendance" that allows users to cast their marked their attendance.
 Let's explore the error handling process in this function:

-The "require" statement is used to check if the sender (the person executing the transaction) has already voted.
-If the sender has already voted, the execution is immediately stopped, and an exception is thrown with the error message "Already voted".
-This prevents multiple votes from the same address and ensures the integrity of the voting process.
+The "require" statement is used to check if the sender (the person executing the transaction) has already attended.
+If the sender has already attended, the execution is immediately stopped, and an exception is thrown with the error message "Already attended".
+This prevents multiple attendance from the same address and ensures the integrity of the marking attendance process.

-Afterward, the total number of votes is incremented, and the sender's voting status is marked as true in the "hasVoted" mapping.
+Afterward, the total number of antendee's is incremented, and the sender's attendance status is marked as true in the "hasmarked" mapping.

-Next, an "if" statement is used to check if the total number of votes exceeds the limit of 10.
-If the condition is met, the "revert" statement is triggered, causing the transaction to be reverted with the error message "Voting limit exceeded".
-This handles the case where the voting limit has been reached, and no further votes can be cast.
+Next, an "if" statement is used to check if the total number of attended exceeds the limit of 100.
+If the condition is met, the "revert" statement is triggered, causing the transaction to be reverted with the error message "marking limit exceeded".
+This handles the case where the class attending limit has been reached, and no further person can attend the session.

-To provide an additional layer of validation, an "assert" statement is placed after the vote counting logic.
-It ensures that the total number of votes does not exceed the limit.
+To provide an additional layer of validation, an "assert" statement is placed after the attendance counting logic.
+It ensures that the total number of attendance does not exceed the limit.
 If the assertion fails, indicating a logical error, the execution is halted, catching any unexpected behavior that may violate the voting logic.

-The "castVote" function demonstrates how require, assert, and revert statements are used for error handling in the voting contract, preventing duplicate votes, enforcing voting limits, and maintaining the contract's integrity.
+The "markAtendance" function demonstrates how require, assert, and revert statements are used for error handling in the Attend contract, preventing duplicate Attendance, enforcing Attending limits, and maintaining the contract's integrity.

 ### More on require, assert, revert: